 - J was created by Kenneth E. Iverson and Roger Hui

 - See also: linux, apl, fp, fl, numpy, supercollider, ascii, unix, sql, c, unicode, k, q

-- I have 94 facts about J. what would you like to know? email me and let me know how I can help.
+- Have a question about J not answered here?
+Email me and let me know how I can help.

 Example code from the Hello World Collection:

 NB.
 Hello World in J 'Hello World' 1!:2(2)

 #!/bin/jconsole echo 'Hello, GitHub!' exit ''

 3 |.
 1 0 1 1 0 0 1 1 1 1 1 NB. rotate 1 0 0 1 1 1 1 1 1 0 1